Ladbrokes looks at why, despite being the bookies' favourites, Chelsea might not actually be the smart pick to win the Conference League this season.

 Ex-Prem players shining

 Antony was considered one of the all-time flops in England after moving to Manchester United for £80m in 2022.
 However, since joining Betis on loan in January he been a player reborn.
+He's scored 4 goals in the knockout rounds of the Conference League.

 The Spanish side lost just two of their first ten games after the Brazilian winger joined, a run that included an impressive win against Real Madrid and a point away at Barcelona.

-Chelsea's opponents turn up on the big occasion
+Betis turn up for the big occasion

 Betis have made a good habit of turning up in big games this season domestically, along with their European conquests.